Hurricane Harvey And The Potential Hypocrisy Of Texas Republicans

 But Texas Republicans latched onto the notion that the Sandy relief package was full of wasteful spending.
 When the Senate was voting on the bill in early 2013, Sen. Ted Cruz (R-Texas) railed against the “unrelated spending, including projects such as Smithsonian repairs, upgrades to National Oceanic and Atmospheric airplanes, and more funding for Head Start.”

-On Monday, when Cruz was asked about voting against Sandy aid in 2013 but now openly seeking help for his state, he said there would time for “political sniping” later.
+On Monday, when Cruz was asked about voting against Sandy aid in 2013 but now openly seeking help for his state, he said there would be time for “political sniping” later.

-“The problem with that particular bill,” Cruz said on MSNBC of the Sandy package, “is it became a $50 billion bill that was filled with unrelated pork.
+“The problem with that particular bill,” Cruz said of the Sandy package on MSNBC, “is it became a $50 billion bill that was filled with unrelated pork.
 Two-thirds of that bill had nothing to do with Sandy, and what I said then and still believe now is that it’s not right for politicians to exploit a disaster and people hurting to pay for their own political wishlist.”

 Cruz seems to be referring to the fact that only $17 billion of the package was for immediate relief and recovery needs, while other spending was for longer-term projects.

-Note: CORRECTION: A previous version of this story incorrectly stated that the money to repair roof damage to Smithsonian museums included in the Hurricane Sandy aid bill represented .00004 percent of the legislation’s total.
-The correct figure is .004 percent.